-1. Sub-section 29VN(e) - target returns and risk - lifecycle options
+11. Sub-section 29VN(d) - target returns and risk - lifecycle options

-Proposed new sub-section 29VN(e) states as follows: -
+Proposed new sub-section 29VN(d) states as follows: -

-"(e) include in the investment strategy for the MySuper product, and update each year:
+- "(d) include in the investment strategy for the MySuper product, and update each year:

-(i) the investment return target over a period of 10 years for the assets of the fund that are attributed to the MySuper product; and

-(ii) the level of risk appropriate to the investment of those assets, given the demographic composition of the class of beneficiaries who hold, or are likely to hold, the MySuper product".
+(i) the investment return target over a period of 10 years for the assets of the fund - that are attributed to the MySuper product; and - (ii) the level of risk appropriate to the investment of those assets".

-We note that, as life-cycle investment options will be permitted under MySuper, there may be different investment return targets and levels of risk with respect to different cohorts of members.
+We note that, as life-cycle investment options will be permitted under MySuper, there may be multiple different investment return targets and levels of risk with respect to different cohorts of members.

-2. Section 29VO - additional obligations of director of MySuper corporate trustee
+12. Section 29VO - additional obligations of director of MySuper corporate trustee